 Many users can be overwhelmed by too many options, or too much information.
 If reading is slow then two much information mixed together will make it difficult or impossible to find the information you need.

-This lead to following user stories: To be filled in
+This leads to the following user stories: To be filled in